misterjoshua/serverless-glob-merge-yaml/README.md

 # Serverless Framework Glob Merger for Yaml

-This is a Serverless Framework plugin that lets you merge yaml from multiple yaml files with so that you can split your `serverless.yml` files into smaller, more portable chunks.
+This is a Serverless Framework plugin that lets you use variables to deep-merge YAML files that match globbing format (`**/serverless.yml`) and select only the data you want from the merged data structure.
+This plugin is primarily for splitting your `serverless.yml` into smaller chunks without needing to create separate Serverless Framework projects.

+Install the plugin by typing `npm install --only=dev serverless-glob-merge-yaml` and adding `serverless-glob-merge-yaml` to your `serverless.yml` plugins section.

 ## Example `serverless.yml`

-Install the plugin first by typing `npm install --only=dev serverless-glob-merge-yaml`.
+This example `serverless.yml` does the following:

+- Merges all `iamRoleStatements` in files named `serverless.yml` in any directory under `src/`.
+- Merges all `environment` variables in files named `serverless.yml` in any directory under `src/`.
+- Merges all `functions` from files named `functions.yml` in any directory underh `src/`.
+- Merges all `resources` from files named `resources.yml` in any directory under `src/`

+**serverless.yml**

 ```
 service: